|Evaluation of an inter-agency collaboration to promote park visitation and physical activity among youth in Greenville County, South Carolina|

 LiveWell Greenville (LWG) is a network of organizations partnering to “make the healthy choice the easy choice” for all Greenville County, SC residents through healthy eating and active living policy, systems, and environmental changes.
 LWG supports initiatives in a number of community settings including recreation and play.

 Park Hop Evaluation

-There are several methods that have been used over the past four years to evaluate the effectiveness, satisfaction, and overall perceptions and attitudes of Park Hop participants.
-The main method used is an online survey which is administered to all families that sign up at the beginning of Park Hop (May) as well as a follow-up survey administered to all participating families at the end of Park Hop (August).
-By using a pre-and post survey, we are able to match these surveys and examine whether there were changes in the following as a result of Park Hop:
+Several methods have been used to evaluate the effectiveness, satisfaction, and overall perceptions and attitudes of Park Hop participants.
+The primary method is an online survey administered to all families that register at the beginning of Park Hop (May) as well as a follow-up survey administered to all participating families at the end of Park Hop (August).
+By using a pre and post survey, we are able to match these responses and examine changes in the following:

-In addition, in 2014, we were able to complete direct observation of park users in a select number of Park Hop parks to examine whether there was an increased number of park visitors as a result of being a Park Hop location.
-Furthermore, in 2015, we conducted two focus groups – one with parents and one with youth – to understand more in-depth perspectives regarding Park Hop.
+In addition, during some seasons, direct observation of park users in a select number of Park Hop parks has been conducted to examine whether increases in the number of park visitors and users’ physical activity levels.
+Furthermore, focus groups have also been conducted with Park Hop parents and youth to understand in more in-depth their perspectives on and suggestions regarding Park Hop.

 As a result of this collaborative workgroup and evaluation team, we have had the opportunity to share this innovative program and results in several different academic and professional outlets.

 Hughey, S.M., & Gilrain, T. (2016, September).
 Increasing youth recreation and play opportunities through two innovative parks and recreation programs in Greenville, SC.
 Presented at the South Carolina Recreation and Parks Association 71st Annual Conference, Greenville, SC.